 How Long Will the Session Last?

 The average massage session lasts approximately one hour.
-Some people prefer a 60 to 90 minute session for optimal therapeutic effect.
+Some people prefer a 60 to 90-minute session for optimal therapeutic effect.
 It is just as important to allow relaxation time prior to and after the session as it is to relax during the session itself.
-Appropriate use of hot tubs, saunas and steam baths may assist in the relaxation process before and after your session.
+Appropriate use of hot tubs, saunas, and steam baths may assist in the relaxation process before and after your session.

-What Should I Do During My Session?
+What Should I Do During Physical Therapy Session?

 In the room before your session, feel free to discuss any questions or concerns with the therapist.
 During the massage itself, make yourself as comfortable as possible on the massage table.
 The practitioner will assist you with this, either gently moving you at times or guiding you as to what to do throughout the session (for example, raising your arm or turning over).
 Most people just close their eyes, breathe and completely relax, communicating with the therapist if they need more or less pressure, or anything else relevant to the session.